 - Some approaches can achieve multiple goals (e.g. lighting can address safety but also be a public art statement).

-- Define core campus with signature public realm elements such as paving and lighting.
+- Define the campus core with signature public-realm elements such as paving and lighting.

-- Customize city furniture to define Ryerson’s public realm core boundaries.
+- Customize city furniture to define Ryerson’s public realm boundaries.

 - Enhance connectivity through public transit.